microsoft/AddingSpeechToBots/JFK-Example/README.md

 ## In this workshop

-In this workshop, you will be building your own version of the Hoover. we will walk through deploying the Bot, Text Analytics and the steps needed to incorporate speech recognition and synthesis.
+In this workshop, you will build your own version of the Hoover bot. we will walk through deploying the Bot, Text Analytics and the steps needed to incorporate speech recognition and synthesis.
 We will first use the default voice and language model, and then build and use a custom voice and model.

 The Azure Search instance and the custom speech and voice models take a long time to build, since they are crunching a lot of data, so we have set up these services in advance.
 All participants will use the same Azure Search and Speech Service instances.